Equations defining probability tree models: An implicit characterisation of staged trees

 \begin{lemma} Two vertices $v,w\in V$ are in the same stage, $v\sim w$, if and only if the equation of atomic probabilities

 is true for any two edges $(v,v')\in E(v)$ and $(w,w')\in E(w)$ which share the same label. \end{lemma}

-\begin{proof} Validity of the statement can simply be seen by noting that two vertices are in the same stage $v\sim w$ if and only if their edge labels are identified $\theta(v,v')=\theta(w,w')$ for all emanating edges $(v,v')\in E(v)$ and $(w,w')\in E(w)$.
+\begin{proof} Validity of the statement can simply be seen by noting that two vertices are in the same stage $v\sim w$ if and only if their edge labels are identified $\theta(v,v')=\theta(w,w')$ for all outgoing edges $(v,v')\in E(v)$ and $(w,w')\in E(w)$.
 Plugging these equations into \cref{eq:condprobs} yields the claim. \end{proof}

-An equivalent statement has been proven by \citet[Proposition~4.1.6]{Sullivant.2018} for acyclic digraphs but not for more general discrete statistical models, so in particular not for discrete context-specific conditional independence models and staged trees.
-We will fill this gap below.
+An equivalent statement has been proven by \citet[Proposition~4.1.6]{Sullivant.2018} for acyclic digraphs but not for more general discrete statistical models, so in particular not for discrete context-specific conditional independence models and not for staged trees.
+We will fill this gap below, stating for the first time equations defining these models.
 We also dedicate a large part of the analysis in \cref{sect:nontoric} to the study of the exact role played by the sum-to-one conditions inherent to both the parametrisation and the associated distribution of a probability tree.
-These conditions are often neglected, not only by \citet{Sullivant.2018} but also for instance by \citet{Geiger.etal.2006} who make no reference to these subtleties.
+These conditions are neglected by \citet{Geiger.etal.2006} who make no reference to these subtleties, but for instance \citet{Allman.Rhodes.2008} or \citet{Casanellas.Fernandez.2008} provide a successful treatment of semi-algebraic conditions in the phylogenetics literature.

-Following \citet{Drton.Sullivant.2007}, we henceforth call the ideal associated to a staged tree via the polynomials in \cref{lem:oddsratios} its \emph{ideal of model invariants}, denoted
+Following \citet{Drton.etal.2009}, we henceforth call the ideal associated to a staged tree via the polynomials in \cref{lem:oddsratios} its \emph{ideal of model invariants}, denoted

 In analogy, we call the variety $\var(I_{\T})=\{x~|~f(x)=0\text{ for all }f\in I_{\T}\}$ its \emph{model variety}.